lukasbach/textannotation/docs/documentation.md

 documents how the application is installed and used and serves as a user documentation.
 The
-[second section](#Project-Documentation) documents the overall approach, the pitfalls and takeaways experienced during the project's developemnt as well as the internal project structure.
+[second section](#Project-Documentation) documents the overall approach, the pitfalls and takeaways experienced during the project's development as well as the internal project structure.

 - [TextAnnotation Eclipse-Plugin](#textannotation-eclipse-plugin)